Xaunther/Moore_Upgrade/README.md

 ## Outputs

 The outputs are all saved in the output folder.
 Interesting results are all tagged in the repository so that they can be accessed in the future.
-The list of tags and a short description is added here.
+The list of previous and a short description is added here.

 ## Dependencies